ZFard/vrun/README.md

 ### Common Issues

 1. **ImportError for numpy/matplotlib**:
-   - Try installing with `--user` flag: `pip install --user numpy matplotlib`
+   - Try installing with `--user` flag: `pip install --user numpy matplotlib Pillow`
    - Or use the basic plotting script that doesn't require external packages

 2. **VASP file parsing errors**:
    - The script will fall back to synthetic data
-   - Ensure your vasprun.xml is complete and properly formatted
+   - Ensure your DOS file is complete and properly formatted

 3. **Virtual environment issues**:
    - Use the basic plotting script as a fallback